matrix-org/matrix-spec-proposals/specification/client_server_api.rst

   ``uri``: Authorization Request URI OR service selection URI.
 Both contain an encoded ``redirect URI``.

-The home server acts as a 'confidential' client for the purposes of OAuth2.
+The homeserver acts as a 'confidential' client for the purposes of OAuth2.
 If the uri is a ``service selection URI``, it MUST point to a webpage which prompts the user to choose which service to authorize with.
 On selection of a service, this MUST link through to an ``Authorization Request URI``.
-If there is only one service which the home server accepts when logging in, this indirection can be skipped and the "uri" key can be the ``Authorization Request URI``.
+If there is only one service which the homeserver accepts when logging in, this indirection can be skipped and the "uri" key can be the ``Authorization Request URI``.

 The client then visits the ``Authorization Request URI``, which then shows the OAuth2 Allow/Deny prompt.
 Hitting 'Allow' redirects to the ``redirect URI`` with the auth code.
-Home servers can choose any path for the ``redirect URI``.
+Homeservers can choose any path for the ``redirect URI``.
 Once the OAuth flow has completed, the client retries the request with the session only, as above.